OleMussmann/docker-stacks/README.md

 These images come in two different flavours:

 - experimental
     - As raw as it gets, these images always pull the latest software versions when you build them.
+Not found on Docker Hub.
 - version-pinned
     - If you are not living on the edge, the version-pinned recipes will reproducibly build the same images.
 The latest version-pinned images will carry the tag `latest` in addition to their date-tag `YYYY-MM-DD`.
 Dropping the tag will always pull `latest`.
+You can bypass this repository entirely and pull the images from [Docker Hub](https://hub.docker.com/u/isbjornlabs/).

 Images are based on different versions of CUDA.
 Supported are: